brevzin/cpp_proposals/1858_generalized_packs/generalized-packs.md

 :::

 It's not that I think that the reflection direction is bad, or isn't useful.
 Far from.
-Indeed, this paper will build on it shortly.
-It's just that dealing with `tuple` is, in no small part, and ergonomics problem and I don't think any reflection proposal that I've seen so far can adequately address that.
-This is fine - sometimes we need a specific language feature for a specific use-case.
+It's just that dealing with `tuple` is, in no small part, and ergonomics problem and I don't think any reflection proposal that I've seen so far can adequately address that: neither from the perspective of declaring a pack (as in for `tuple` or `variant`) nor from the perspective of unpacking a tuple into a function or other expression.

-# The Pair Example and others
+If reflection can produce something much closer to what is being proposed here, I would happily table this proposal.
+But it seems to me that it's fairly far off, and the functionality presented herein would be very useful.

+# What about `std:pair`?

-As shocking as it might be to hear, there are in fact other types in the standard library that are not `std::tuple<Ts...>`.
+As shocking as it might be to hear, there are in fact other types in the standard library that are neither `std::tuple<Ts...>` nor `std::variant<Ts...>`.
 We should probably consider how to fit those other types into this new world.

-## `std::pair`

-It might seem strange, in a paper proposing language features to make it easier to manipulate packs, to start with `tuple` (the quintessential pack example) and then transition to `pair` (a type that has no packs).
-But `pair` is in many ways just another `tuple`, so it should be usable in the same ways.
-If we will be able to inline unpack a tuple and call a function with its arguments, it would be somewhat jarring if we couldn't do the same thing with a `pair`.
-So how do we?

-In the previous section, this paper laid out proposals to declare a variable pack, to provide for an alias pack and `operator...`, to index into each, and connect all of this into structured bindings.
-How would this work if we do _not_ have a pack anywhere?
+The nice thing about implementing `tuple` with the new structured bindings direction is that because everything `tuple` is already a pack, staying in the pack world remains very easy.
+But `pair` doesn't have any packs, so it is missing out:

 ```cpp
 namespace xstd {